waleko/PictureCrypt/README.md

 ## Contact
 Question or suggestions are welcome!
-Please use the GitHub issue tracking to report suggestions or issues.
-Email me a.kovrigin0@gmail.com and visit my site https://alexkovrigin.me
+Email me a.kovrigin0@gmail.com or visit my site https://alexkovrigin.me

 ## License
 This software is provided under the [UNLICENSE](http://unlicense.org/)